Here’s Why Car Windows Have Those Little Black Dots

 You probably haven’t given much thought to the pattern of little black dots on the edges of car and bus windows.
 Sure, they look cool, but do they do anything?

-So, now you know!
-For another fun fact about cars, learn why opening your car door like this just might save your life.
+So, now you know why car windshields and windows have those little black dots.
+For another fascinating fact about cars, learn why opening your car door like this just might save your life.